-The Cashier’s Office is responsible for the billing and collection of all monies due the University, operating under the guidelines and policies set forth by the CSU Board of Trustees.
+The Cashier’s Office is responsible for the billing and collection of all monies due to the University, operating under the guidelines and policies set forth by the CSU Board of Trustees.

 The Cashier’s Office is located on the First Floor of the Old Main building on the Midtown Campus.

 The mailing address is: 181 White Street, Danbury, CT 06810

-Bills for the Spring semester are scheduled to be posted online on November 20th and payment is due December 15th.
+- Bills are scheduled to be posted online on June 25 and payment is due August 1.

 Payment for summer and intersession classes is due upon registration.